The New York Jets took in their blue and orange brothers’ victory on the ice, a trip headlined by Feeney’s celebratory antics.

 5/19/13: Baba Jagr

 Lundqvist will be forever linked with Jaromir Jagr.
-The two will forever be seen as two of the best European players in hockey history and played huge roles in the rebirth of New York hockey during the earliest years of the post-lockout era.
+The two will forever be seen as two of the best European players in hockey history and played huge roles in the rebirth of New York’s icy endeavors during the earliest years of the post-lockout era.
 Lundqvist gave his fellow energizer and former roommate a thank you gift during the 2013 postseason, stopping Jagr, then a Boston Bruin, on an exquisite blocker save during the conference semifinals.

 3/14/14: Unscheduled Landing

 There’s playing out of position, and then there’s what Lundqvist did in a March visit to MTS Centre.
-When a turnover on a Rangers power play allowed two Winnipeg Jets to skate unguarded into the zone, Lundqvist moved up and denied them the opportunity, allowing his teammates to move the puck out of harm’s away.
+When a turnover on a Rangers power play allowed two Winnipeg Jets to skate unguarded into the zone, Lundqvist moved up, almost to the blueline, and denied Bryan Little and Andrew Ladd the scoring opportunity, allowing his teammates to move the puck out of harm’s way.
 That same night, Lundqvist earned the 301st win of his career, tying Mike Richter atop the Rangers’ victory list.

 5/13/14: Pittsburgh Stealer